 5. Once You Use Synthetic Oil, You Always Have to Use it

-This is a straight-up myth. in fact, synthetic and petroleum-based oils are often blended.
-As long as the oil meets the service and viscosity requirements in the owner’s manual, you can switch back and forth as much as you want.
+This is a straight-up myth.
+In fact, synthetic and petroleum-based oils are often blended.
+If the oil meets the service and viscosity requirements in the owner’s manual, you can switch back and forth as much as you want.
 However, synthetic oil will lost longer and generally perform better than conventional oil, so using a synthetic oil may protect your vehicle better than a conventional fluid.
 Again, always refer to your vehicle’s owner manual for recommendations.

 6. Synthetic Oils Will Leak Out of the Seals of Older Cars

 Engine gunk is can often lead to bad seals.
 And, because synthetic oil usually is thinner than conventional oil, it is more likely to leak.
 It will not, however, cause the leak.
 In fact, synthetic oil is better engineered to breakdown and remove engine dirt and particles.
 By using a high-quality synthetic oil, such as Mobil 1™, bad seals are less likely to happen.
 If an older engine is in good condition and does not have oil leaks, high-quality synthetic oils provide the same advantages as when used in a new engine.

 If you want more information on oil change recommendations, consult your owner’s manual or your vehicle’s manufacturer.